ThomasPiergiovanni/oc_p5/README.md

 ## 4. Settings.

 * Changing settings must be done in **program/admin/env.py** file.
 Make sure to read *3.6.
-Application mandoatory settings* section first.
+Application mandatory settings* section first.
 * Changing settings can be done to the following constants in **program/admin/config.py** file.

 ### 4.1. env.py.